 We welcome students from all disciplines with an interest in exploring innovative research in health systems and technology applications.

-Program Lead, Master in Health Informatics, School of Public Health and Health Systems
+Master of Science candidate in Public Health and Health Systems

 PhD in Pathogenic Organisms

 Systematic reviews on immigrant health and its contributing factors

 Meng is a young professional with a solid medical education background.
 He went to a medical school in China in 2003 and was awarded the bachelor degree of medicine (MD equivalent) in 2008.
 Later, he received his doctoral degree (PhD in Pathogenic Organisms) from a five-year Master-PhD joint program at Peking University.

 Meng also possesses work experiences in both academia and industry.
 He was employed as a postdoctoral research fellow by Vanderbilt University in the United States (2013 - 2015) researching on inherited neuropathy.
 Later, he was invited to join a healthcare assessment IT company in China who collaborated with hospitals in different regions of China to improve healthcare quality by accessing most effective ways of health service delivery, spotting medical errors(s) in physicians’ clinical behaviours, and offering suggestions for decision making for patients in hospitalization and after discharge.

 Currently, Meng is a Master candidate in public health and health systems at the University of Waterloo.